-This list ranks all 70 attractions at Disneyland and Disney California Adventure, with pros & cons of every ride and show as we rate them from worst to best.
-Whether it’s a Walt-era classic like the Matterhorn or the new Star Wars: Rise of the Resistance–or even something straightforward yet iconic like Dumbo, it’s ranked here.
+This list ranks all 67 attractions at Disneyland and Disney California Adventure, with pros & cons of every ride and show as we rate them from worst to best.
+Whether it’s a Walt-era classic like Matterhorn, new like Mickey & Minnie’s Runaway Railway, or even something straightforward yet iconic like Dumbo, it’s ranked here.
+(Updated February 26, 2023.)

 What we’re trying to accomplish is an objective assessment of every attraction, determining how good or bad it is, for what it is.
 A ride like Mater’s Junkyard Jamboree, for example, may look like fairly simple amusement park fare, but it offers joy, humor, and ear-worm songs that exceed expectations.
 By contrast, Grizzly River Run is a bigger budget attraction that squanders its potential, underdelivering in the process.